 A full stipend for their third and fourth year.
 During this period, students are teaching fellows; the normal load for a teaching fellow is two sections a term.

-A student who announces her or his intention to complete a dissertation in an academic year is normally awarded a Dissertation Completion Fellowship, which includes a full stipend for that academic year.
+A student who announces her or his intention to complete a dissertation in an academic year is normally awarded a Dissertation Completion Fellowship by the Graduate School, which includes a full stipend for that academic year.

 In addition, various university fellowships (for example: Term Time and Merit Fellowships, Fellowships at the Safra Center) are available on a competitive basis.

-Finally, the Department currently attempts to award (out of its own funds) a half year's stipend to students who have a completed the topical exam for their dissertation.
+Finally, the Department currently awards (out of its own funds) a half year's stipend (a Philosophy Dissertation Fellowship, or PDF) to students who have completed the topical exam for their dissertation.

-While teaching is only guaranteed for the third and fourth year, the Department is committed to attempting to (and generally succeeds at) making it possible for students to teach after the fourth year.
-Students are especially encouraged to design and a teach their own course (a tutorial for about 9 students) in their fifth or sixth year.
+While students usually choose to use their four terms of guaranteed teaching during their third and fourth years, students wishing to defer their guaranteed teaching are eligible to do so up to and including their 6th year.
+The department is committed to trying to (and generally succeeds at) making it possible for students for whom teaching is no longer guaranteed to teach after the fourth year.
+Students are encouraged to design and teach their own course (a tutorial for about 9 students) in their fifth or sixth year.

 Travel and Research Funding

 The Philosophy Department gives each graduate student up to $5,000 for research.
 Graduate students may use of up to $1000 during their G1 and G2 years for travel whose primary purpose is academic in nature.
 In the third year and later, department travel funds may be used to support: